ndziuba/EnterpriseAI-Project/README.md

     python run.py

-After that, the following tasks will be executed (detailed explanation of the individual steps and pipeline follows later):
+After that, the following tasks will be executed (detailed explanation of the individual steps and pipeline can be found in the following sections):

     - zenml starts pipeline execution
       - pipeline/training_pipeline will be called with parameter: epochs=5, path='data', batch_size=32, hp_tuning_epochs=1